Augustaublet/Handlarlista-API/README.md

 # Handlarlista-webapp
-Shopping list Webapp.

-This is a summer project to develop my skills in webdevelopment.
+Todo or shoping list api to be connectet with Flutter app